-By stimulating these focus areas with activities, we can offer clients working or living with dementia a great resource for engagement.
+By stimulating these focus areas with activities, we can offer those caring for or living with an individual with dementia a great resource for engagement.

-Yoga, chair exercise, weights, resistance bands, and medicine balls can wake up the body and bring awareness to the breath.
-It can improve bone mass and respiration, decrease blood pressure, and increase endorphins.
-The best part is it's never too late!
-Senior exercise can be done in a chair or even a recliner when necessary so there's no reason to hold off unless medically contraindicated.
+The best part is it's never too late to start!
+Senior exercise can be done in a chair or even a recliner when necessary, so there's no reason to hold off unless medically contraindicated.